-Random Access Music (RAM) is one of the most active collectives of composers and performers in the country presenting a wide array of contemporary music from the Americas.
+Random Access Music (RAM) is one of the most active new music presenters in the country with a core collective of composers and performers presenting a wide array of contemporary music from the United States and abroad.
 Since its inception in 2005, RAM has premiered more than 100 works by diverse musical voices, in intimate and formal settings throughout the metropolitan area.
-These concerts include music by its member composers, the annual call for scores winner, invited guest composers, and others.
-Collaborating ensembles and the RAM Players are featured on programs each year.
+These concerts include music by its core composers, emerging and established composers, staple 20th century repertoire, and the annual call for scores winner(s).
+Collaborating ensembles, RAM Players, and guest performers are featured on programs each year.
 RAM further expands the presence of living composers’ music to new audiences through the Queens New Music Festival, a 5-day festival of 8 unique concerts by artists and ensembles from the across the U.S.

 – Allan Kozinn, The New York Times

 Having been praised as evocative, highly inventive, and of undeniable power, the composers of RAM represent a broad spectrum of American aesthetics, styles, and voices and revel in music of all types.
 The RAM composers believe in the music of their fellow musicians and are committed to supporting and presenting one another’s music, both in and outside of RAM.
 RAM’s eclectic combination of composers reflects the rich and varied landscape that is American music in the 21st century.
-The RAM composers are Guy Barash, Stephen Cabell, David Fetherolf, Gilbert Galindo, David Schober, B. Allen Schulz, and Frances White.
+The RAM composers are Guy Barash, David Fetherolf, Gilbert Galindo, Kamala Sankaram, B. Allen Schulz, and Frances White.

 The RAM Players are high caliber New York musicians who specialize in new music dedicated to delivering exciting performances of works by living American composers.
 Musicians in the RAM Players have been described as passionate, brilliant, sensitive, and energetic in their careers as ensemble performers and as soloists with orchestras from around the world.
 The RAM Players are seasoned performers of music by RAM composers and share in the supportive and collaborative spirit of RAM.
-The RAM Players are clarinetist Thomas Piercy; pianist David Broome; guitarist Nadav Lev; voices soprano Risa Renae Harman, mezzo Tammy Coil, baritone Seth Gilman; violinists Sabina Torosjan and Maya Bennardo; violist Liuh-Wen Ting, and cellist Kate Dillingham.
+The RAM Players are clarinetist Thomas Piercy; pianist Marija Ilic; guitarist Nadav Lev; voices soprano Risa Renae Harman, mezzo Tammy Coil, baritone Seth Gilman; violinist Sabina Torosjan; violist Liuh-Wen Ting, and cellist Kate Dillingham.

 Queens New Music Festival